CementGB-4-0/CementGB.github.io/README.md

 # CementGB.github.io

-This is the repository hosting the website for the Cement modding library for Gang Beasts.
+This is the repository hosting the website for the Cement modding API for Gang Beasts.
 It contains a basic raw HTML homepage as well as documentation for the library generated using DocFX.

 ## Contribute